apace100/origins-docs/docs/json/conditioned_origin.md

 !!! warning

     The specified condition is only evaluated on the client-side.
-This means that server-side conditions (such as [`origins:command`](../types/entity_condition_types/command.md) will not work!)
+This means that server-side condition types (such as the [Command (Entity Condition Type)](../types/entity_condition_types/command.md)) will not work!

 ### Fields